tdavari/ratelimiter/README.md

 4. If `count < limit` → `ZADD key now member` and return `1`; otherwise return `0`.
 5. `EXPIRE key 3600` — resets TTL on every request (so keys are auto-cleaned).

-Using Redis server time avoids clock skew between distributed instances.
+Using Redis server time avoids clock skew between distributed instances of app.